Ifangni School Water System Project – Benin

 This project has been completed under the direction of Peace Corps Volunteer Ghizlane Moustaid.
 To read about the beginning of the project, scroll up to the top of the page.

-The project was to construct a water tap at the Banigbe-Lokossa Secondary School to provide potable water to the school and surrounding community.
+The project was to construct a water tap at the Banigbe-Lokossa Secondary School to provide potable water to the school and the surrounding community.

 We were able to complete the project itself around the end of February, thanks to Water Charity!